-Group-sensitive learning aims to ensure fairness in the presence of under-represented groups [Lin et al., 2023].
+Group-sensitive learning aims to ensure fairness in the presence of under-represented groups (Lin et al., 2023; Zafar et al., 2017; Tarzanagh et al., 2021; Chierichetti et al., 2017).
 Our work mainly focuses on the fair notion of group sufficiency.
-This notion has recently been studied in the health of populations [Obermeyer et al., 2019] and crime prediction [Chouldechova, 2017, Pleiss et al., 2017].
-Liu et al. [2019b] show that under some assumptions, the group sufficiency can be controlled in unconstraint learning.
-On the other hand, Obermeyer et al. [2019], Shui et al. [2022a], Koh et al. [2021] claim that this conclusion may not always hold in the overparameterized models with limited samples per group.
-Subramanian et al. [2021] provided a method for fair and class-imbalanced learning.
-Lee et al. [2021] recently presented a method for learning a fair predictor for all groups via formulating it as a bilevel objective.
-In contrast, our tri-level algorithm uses a Bayesian framework for imbalanced learning so that margins depend not just on class imbalance, but also on the subgroup distribution within each class.
-Besides, it provides a SAM-type nested optimization to effectively escape saddle points for minority classes.
+This notion has recently been studied in the health of populations (Obermeyer et al., 2019) and crime prediction (Chouldechova, 2017; Pleiss et al., 2017).
+Liu et al. (2019) show that under some assumptions, the group sufficiency can be controlled in unconstraint learning.
+On the other hand, Obermeyer et al. (2019); Shui et al. (2022a); Koh et al. (2021) claim that this conclusion may not always hold in the overparameterized models with limited samples per group.
+Subramanian et al. (2021) provided a method for fair and class-imbalanced learning.Lee et al. (2021) proposed a bilevel objective approach to achieve fairness in predictive models across all groups.
+In contrast, our tri-level algorithm incorporates a Bayesian framework for imbalanced learning. considering both class imbalance and subgroup distribution within each class, while also employing a nested optimization akin to SAM to overcome saddle points for minority classes.